Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 There's a saying in orthopedic medicine that our treatment goal is a "return to function".
 Not necessarily perfection.

 Usually we can fix the problem adequately and sometimes we think we can, but despite a lot of effort and expense; we can't.
 Not because of lack of skill, but because of the extent of the damage.
+Or a patient that just doesn't heal well due to age, genetics, poor nutrition, a suppressed immune system due to parasites, and many other factors.
 Just be aware of this.

 A special caution about splinting fractures: Immobilizing a fracture, especially of the lower limbs, with a splint or cast is often successful and much less expensive than "internal fixation"methods such as bone plates and pins.
 And many clients choose a splint because of the expense factor and are happy with the results.